-We all know that comparison is the thief of joy.
-But is your habit of comparing yourself or your life to other people’s costing you in a more tangible way?
+We all know comparison is the thief of joy.
+But is your habit of comparing yourself or your life to someone else’s costing you in a more tangible way?

 As in, costing you actual dollars and cents?

-If you’re like most people, the answer is probably yes.
+If you’re like most people, the answer is probably yes — because comparison is one of the leading reasons why we overspend and bust our budgets.

 The Thing You Forget When You Start Comparing Yourself to Others